Bill13579/wech-loader/README.md

-# WECH Loader
+# WECh Loader
 A loader for porting WebExtensions into Chrome Extensions.
-WECH is an abbreviation of the words "Webextensions" and "Chrome".
+WECh is an abbreviation of the words "WebExtensions" and "Chrome".

 ## Getting Started
 To begin, you'll need to install `wech-loader`: